Quistar-LAB/TreeAnarchy/README.md

 #### Requires: Harmony 2.0.x ported over to Cities Skylines by [Bofomer](https://github.com/boformer) -- [Github](https://github.com/boformer/CitiesHarmony)

 TreeAnarchy is a reboot of the original Unlimited Trees Mod with focus on performance and added functionality of tree random rotation and tree snapping.
-Both Tree Snapping/Tree Anarchy mods used detours to realize their functions.
-Thus it is one of the primary goals of this project to convert them to use Harmony in this mod.

-This mod is a complete rewrite, taking out bloats and streamlining the serialization process.
-The concept is the same, and I wouldn't have been able to write this code this fast without the original Unlimited Trees mod creators.
+This mod is a complete rewrite, taking out bloats, fixing bugs and streamlining the serialization process.
+The concept is almost the same, and I wouldn't have been able to write this code this fast without the original Unlimited Trees mod creators.
 Thanks to
 [Knighth](https://github.com/Knighth/TreeUnlimiter),
 [BloodyPenguin](https://github.com/bloodypenguin),
 [DRen72](https://steamcommunity.com/id/DRen72/myworkshopfiles/?appid=255710).